raghavendran02/datasets/exercises.md

   - Total centuries
   - Total Fifties
   - Total Ducks
   - Total experience in terms of number of years they have played
+- Calculate total number of runs scored by each player.
+The output should be a dictionary.
+The player names should be the keys and total runs should be values
+- Convert Match Date column to datetime column and compute the following new columns
+    - Year, month
+- Identify in which year sachin has played most number of matches
+- Identify in which year sachin has scored most  number of runs
+- Identify in which year sachin has scored most number of centuries

 ### Tweets (#narendramodi)
 - Monthwise total number of tweets in a bar chart
 - Create a new column for `quarter` and compute quarter wise total number of tweets from each quarter